 Back in the 80s, the question all the kids asked every Saturday morning, while they played with their Gobots toys watching the Gobots cartoons, was "Can Leader-1 and the Guardians save the true last Engineer?"

-Watching the cartoons now, you see the poor quality of the cartoons.
+Watching now, you see the poor quality of the cartoons.
 Somehow, the kids were fascinated by the stories and facial expressions, and they sat in front of the television every Saturday morning for one year watching 65 episodes at 22-minutes a clip.

 The story of the Gobots portrayed in series "Challenge of the GoBots" and follow-up film "GoBots: Battle of the Rock Lords" mentions the alternative universe.

 For those who are not familiar with Gobots, they are not robots.
 They are aliens that need your support more than anything right now.
 Tonka brought them into existence in the 1980s, but now, they are non-existent.
 They are a collector's item and sell for a pretty penny on eBay.